SportsUnity/QunamiBattleModeSdk/README.md

 # Usage

-## For TextToSpeech
+### TextToSpeech implementation
-To use text to speech functionality,Add following code in your MainActivity
+To use our text to speech functionality,Add following code in MainActivit

 private GamePlayHandler gamePlayHandler;